Incentive-Aware Models of Financial Networks: Introduction

 {\bf Characterization of stable networks (Section~\ref{sec:model}):} We show that unique stable networks exist for almost all choices of agents' beliefs.
 These networks are robust against actions by cartels, a condition that we call Higher-Order Nash Stability.
 The agents can also converge to the stable network via iterative pairwise negotiations.
 The convergence is exponential in the number of iterations.
 Hence, the stable network can be found quickly.
 Finally, we show how to infer the agents' beliefs by observing network snapshots over time, under certain conditions.

 {\bf The limits of regulation (Section~\ref{sec:regulators}):} A financial regulator can observe the entire network but not the agents' beliefs.
 Suppose firm $i$ changes its beliefs about firm $j$.
 Then the contract size between $i$ and $j$ will change.
 Indirectly, other contracts will change too.
 We show empirically that in realistic settings, the indirect effects can be as significant as the direct effects.
 In such cases, the regulator cannot infer the underlying cause of changes in the network.
 Similarly, suppose the regulator intervenes with one firm, affecting its beliefs.
 The resulting network changes need not be localized to that firm's neighborhood in the network.
 Thus, targeted interventions can have strong ripple effects.
 Broad-based interventions aimed at increasing stability can also have adverse effects.
-For instance, increasing margin requirements may make stable networks impossible.
+For instance, increasing margin requirements on contracts may even increase some contract sizes.

 {\bf Outlier detection by firms (Section~\ref{sec:firms}):} A firm $i$ can observe its contracts with counterparties but not the entire network.
 Suppose another firm $j$ (say, a real-estate firm) has beliefs that are very different from its peers.
 Then, we prove that under certain conditions, $j$'s contract size with~$i$ is also an outlier compared to other real-estate firms.
 So, firm $i$ can use the network to detect outliers and update its beliefs.
 But suppose all real-estate firms change their beliefs.
 This changes all their contract sizes without creating outliers.
 We show that $i$ cannot determine the cause of this change.
 For example, firm $i$ would observe the same change whether all real-estate firms had become more risk-seeking or profitable.
 However, firm $i$ may want to increase its exposure if they are more profitable but reduce exposure if they are more risk-seeking.
 Since the data cannot identify the proper action, firm $i$ remains uncertain.
 Exogenous, seemingly insignificant information may persuade firm $i$ one way or another.
 Thus, minor news may trigger drastic changes in the network.